backdrop-contrib/download_file/README.txt

 1) Copy the download_file folder to the modules folder in your installation.

-2) Enable the module using Dashboard -> Modules (/admin/modules).
+2) Enable the module using Administration -> Modules (/admin/modules).

-3) Configure user permissions in Dashboard -> People, click on the Permissions tab (admin/people/permissions), go to DownloadFile module part and "Access direct download file".
+3) Configure user permissions in Administration -> People, click on the Permissions tab (admin/people/permissions), go to DownloadFile module part and "Access direct download file".

-4) Manage teaser and full node display settings at Dashboard -> Structure -> Content types -> "your type" -> manage display (admin/structure/types/manage/"your type"/display).
+4) Manage teaser and full node display settings at Administration -> Structure -> Content types -> "your type" -> manage display (admin/structure/types/manage/"your type"/display).

 5) Choose a formatter to apply to files or images in that field.
 Four new formatters "Direct download file" appear in the select list.

+6) Configure the format of the link accessible at Administration -> Configuration -> Media -> Download file (/admin/config/media/download-file).

 Using with Views module